Meet The Governors

 I have been connected to Silloth all my life.
 Being born and brought up in Crosscanonby, my parents used to bring me to Silloth every Sunday for a run-out in the car.
 I’ve always loved Silloth, it conjures up many, many happy childhood memories, so when the headship was advertised, I couldn’t resist!

 Obviously as Head, I’m interested in all areas of school life, but my priority is always the children; their welfare and their education.
-I am Senior Designated Safeguarding Lead and SENDCo as well as Health & Safety Officer.
+I am Senior Designated Safeguarding Lead as well as Health & Safety Officer.
 I am passionate about the curriculum and providing the best opportunities for all of our children and that’s why we’re constantly striving to move our curriculum on, plan memorable and exciting day trips and residential experiences and invite a wide variety of visitors into school.

 I sit on each committee of the Governing Body, as I like to have a finger in every pie!